Poached Salmon with Cucumber Dill Sauce

 - 2 teaspoons grated onion

 - Place salmon in a large skillet with high sides, skin side down.
 Add onion, lemon slices, garlic, salt, bay leaf and enough water to cover salmon.
 Bring just to a boil.
 Adjust heat to maintain a gentle simmer.
 Cook, uncovered, 5-7 minutes or until fish just begins to flake easily with a fork.

-Originally published as Salmon with Cucumber Dill Sauce in Taste of Home's Holiday & Celebrations Cookbook Annual 2015, p144
+Originally published as Poached Salmon with a Quick Cucumber Dill Sauce in Holiday & Celebrations Cookbook 2015